nasheeraanne/SQL-Project-for-Customer-Orders/README.md

 SQL Concepts Demonstrated
 This query demonstrates several fundamental SQL concepts commonly used in data analysis and reporting.
 1. ✅Common Table Expression (CTE)
-•	Uses a CTE (WITH customer_spending AS) to create a temporary result set.
-•	Improves query readability and makes complex logic easier to maintain.
 •	Allows the aggregated results to be referenced in the final SELECT statement.

 2. ✅INNER JOIN
-•	Joins the orders and products tables using product_id.
-•	Combines order quantities with product selling prices to calculate spending.
-•	Ensures only matching records from both tables are included.
+•	Ensures only matching records from both tables are included to ensure customers spending contribution.

 3. ✅ Aggregate Function (SUM)
-•	Uses SUM() to calculate the total spending for each customer.
 •	Aggregates multiple order records into a single spending value.

 4. ✅Arithmetic Operations
-•	Multiplies quantity by selling_price to calculate the value of each order.
-•	Demonstrates performing calculations directly within a SQL query.
+•	Demonstrates performing operational calculations to identify customer purchasing behaviour.

 5. ✅ GROUP BY
-•	Groups records by customer_id.
-•	Produces one summarized result for each customer.
+•	Produces aggregated summarized result for each customer.

-6. ✅Column Aliasing
+6. ✅Column & Table Aliasing
-•	Assigns a meaningful name (total_spending) to the calculated aggregate value.
-•	Improves readability and makes the output easier to interpret.
-7. ✅Table Aliasing
-•	Uses table aliases (ord and prod) to simplify references and improve query readability.
+•	Assigns an attribute to improve query readability and avoid ambiguity when using multiple tables in one query.

-8. ✅Data Aggregation
+7. ✅Data Aggregation
 •	Converts detailed transactional data into summarized customer-level insights.

-•	Supports reporting and business intelligence analysis.
-9. ✅ Result Reusability
+8. ✅ Result Reusability
 •	Separates the aggregation logic from the final query using a CTE, making it easier to extend with additional filtering, ranking, or analysis in subsequent queries.
-Notes
-•	Every product_id in the orders table should exist in the products table.
-•	Customers without any orders will not appear in the result.
-•	The query returns one record per customer.

 Tools Used : MySQL Workbench